GiancarloCroce/PhyDCA/README.md

 ### Output
-The output "ecoli_results" is a type PhyloDCA.PhyloOut  with 6 fields:
+The output "ecoli_results" is a type PhyDCA.PhyloOut  with 6 fields:

 * **list_domains**: a list of all proteins families
 * **list_species**: a list of all species